-After a brief discussion, the panel reached the consensus that Dudek was the best consultant to complete a Draft Oak Woodland Conservation Area Map and Draft Oak Woodland Area Management and Monitoring Plan.
+After a brief discussion, the panel reached consensus that Dudek was the best consultant to complete a Draft Oak Woodland Conservation Area Map and Draft Oak Woodland Area Management and Monitoring Plan.

-The panel noted Dudek's extensive experience involving oak woodland management and habitat conservation for El Dorado County, County of Sacramento, Newhall Land and Farming Company, Tejon Ranch and Rancho Mission Viejo Land Trust.
+The panel noted Dudek's extensive experience involving oak woodland management and habitat conservation for County of El Dorado, County of Sacramento, Newhall Land and Farming Company, Tejon Ranch and Rancho Mission Viejo Land Trust.
+The proposed Dudek Project Manager is Scott Eckardt, a Registered Professional Forester and Certified Arborist with the State of California.
+Mr. Eckardt is currently heading a Dudek team that is working with the County of El Dorado to update their General Plan, Oak Resources Management Plan, Biological Resource Policies and preparation of an Environmental Impact Report in compliance with the California Environmental Quality Act.

 The panel also noted Dudek's strength in conducting public engagement and coordination for various agencies, private companies and community stakeholders.
+Project team member, Darcey Rosenblatt, successfully performed the public participation component for the high profile Trust for Public Land, Coast Dairies property, in Santa Cruz County.

-In the final analysis, the panel team discussed Dudek's project team and familiarity with the Monterey Bay region.
-Dudek's project team members will be based out of their Santa Cruz and Sacramento offices.
+In the final analysis, the panel discussed Dudek's project team and familiarity with the Monterey Bay region.
+Several Dudek project team members are based at a new Santa Cruz office with prior planner/consultant project experience in Seaside, County, City of Monterey, University of California, Santa Cruz and former Fort Ord.
+Other project team members are based at the Auburn/Sacramento office.

-For the reasons discussed above, the panel selected Dudek to complete this work.
+For the reasons discussed above, the panel recommended Dudek to complete this work.

-FISCAL IMPACT:

-Reviewed by FORA Controller

-Funding for Oak Woodland Conservation Plann ng and staff tim e are included in the approved
+Funding for Oak Woodland Conservation Planning and staff time are included in the approved annual budget.

-annual budget

-COORDINATION

-CDVA, Seaside, County, Administrative and Exe cutive Committee es.
+CDVA, Seaside, County, Administrative and Executive Committees.